ramyasnl/Module7PHEmployeeSubmission/README.md

 # Module7PHEmployeeSubmission<br/>

 #Overview of the analysis#<br/>

-Our aim here is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program using postgresql. <br/>
+Our aim  is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program using postgresql. <br/>
 Also we write a report that summarizes the analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.<br/>

 ##Strategic analysis  ##<br/>

 Data inputs are in 6 csv files ,for the above analysis we need only 3 of them employees,dept_emp,titles.<br/>

 <img src="https://github.com/ramyasnl/Module7PHEmployeeSubmission/blob/main/screenshots/ERD1.png" width="500" height="400"/>